 ‘No communal issue in Karnataka’, says minister on Kiran Mazumdar-Shaw’s tweets on religious divide

-Rajeev Chandrasekhar said that concerns about targeting of Muslims in the state were part of a narrative created by parties like Congress.
+Rajeev Chandrasekhar said that concerns about Muslims being targeted in the state were part of a narrative created by parties like the Congress.

-Union minister Rajeev Chandrasekhar on Thursday said that industrialist Kiran Mazumdar Shaw’s recent comments on “religious divide” in Karnataka were wrong as there was no such problem in the state, ANI reported.
+Union minister Rajeev Chandrasekhar on Thursday said that industrialist Kiran Mazumdar Shaw’s recent comments about a “religious divide” in Karnataka were wrong as there was no such problem in the state, ANI reported.

 Muslims in Karnataka have repeatedly been targeted by Hindu supremacists over the last couple of months.
 Muslim students and teachers have been harassed since the state government imposed a ban on wearing hijabs in educational institutions.
 Hindutva organisations in the state have also objected to Muslims setting up stalls near temples.